danielroelfs/danielroelfs.com/content/blog/2021-easy-map-norway/index.md

     10 3013 Marker                             1.38                              0.58                                                 1.68                                              0.52                                        0.03                                             0.02                                        0.05                                                                5.38                                     0.01                                        0.14                                                   0.34                       40.0             305.
 1.71             10.5                                        0.04                                     0                   46.0                                         0
     # … with 346 more rows

 You can see there's 356 rows, each representing a different kommune in Norway.
 The columns here represent the surface area (in km<sup>2</sup>) with different designations (e.g. forest, health services, agriculture etc.).
 All data here is from 2021.
 Now, kommunes have different sizes, so I want to get the designations of interest as percentages of total area in the kommune.
 Here I assumed that the sum of all designations is equal to the total size of each kommune.
 I also want to extract the kommune number, since we'll use that to merge this data frame with the map later.
 The kommune number needs to be 4 digits, so we need to add a leading 0 in some instances.
-Then we'll create the `location_code` column which will match the `location_code` column in the data frame from `{fhimaps}`.
+Then we'll create the `location_code` column which will match the `location_code` column in the data frame from `{splmaps}`.
 Then we'll calculate the percentage land use for different designations.
 Here I'm just interested in *"bare rock, gravel, and blockfields"*, *"wetland*, *"forest"*, and *"Open firm ground"*.

 ``` r
 area_use <- area_use %>%